Flowwrian/Investigating-the-Effectiveness-of-Cross-Silo-Datasets-for-Training-Federated-Learning-Models/README.md

 ## Usage
 The code is written in Python 3.10.6.
 To start a federated learning scenario `cd` in the `scripts` folder and execute the `main.py` (i.e. `python main.py`) with your selected options.
 To see a comprehensive list of all available parameters enter `python main.py -h`.

-## TODO
-- Fix problem with measuring training time
-- Save remaining logs
-- Implement Deep-learning architecture specifically designed for time-series regression
-- Implement Decision Tree Regressor
+Alternatively, you can run the provided shell scripts to replicate the experiments performed for the thesis.